 The types of optical network topology for optical fibre submarine cable systems are point-to-point, star, branched star, trunk and branch, festoon, ring and branched ring.
 This clause is based on information given in [b-Zsakany].

 6.1 Point-to-point

-This configuration consists of direct submarine link between two terminal transmission equipments (TTEs) located in two different terminal stations (TSs).
+This configuration consists of a direct submarine link between two terminal transmission equipments (TTEs) located in two different terminal stations (TSs).

-Figure 6-1 - Topology of point-to-point
+Figure 1 - Point-to-point topology

 6.2 Star